uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 console.log('Hello, world!');
 ```

 Now hit <kbd>Return</kbd> (you may also know this as <kbd>Enter</kbd> or simply <kbd>⏎</kbd>).
 You will see the output "Hello, world!" in the console:

 ![](images/browser-console-log.png)

 > Ignore the "undefined" for now.

-Hooray, we printed something to the browser console!
+Hooray, we outputted something to the browser console!
 This is the point at which you go tell everyone that you are now a *programmer*™.

 ### Executing JavaScript from an HTML file

-Instead of executing JavaScript in the browser console directly, we can (and often will) execute it from an HTML file.
+As we already mentioned - instead of executing JavaScript in the browser console directly, we can (and often will) execute it from a JavaScript file.
+Since we're on the browser we will need to create two files - an HTML file and a JavaScript file.

 HTML is short for _HyperText Markup Language_ and is the standard markup language for documents that should be displayed in a browser.
 We will cover HTML in chapter 2 - for now we just want to get a quick glimpse at it.

 Create a new HTML file.
 We will call it _hello.html_, however you can name it whatever you want.
 The filename should have an _html_ extension though.

-> If you are on a Windows machine, you probably cannot create a file with an `html` extension directly.
-In that case simply create an empty `txt` file and change the extension to `html`.

 Open the HTML file in any text editor (we recommend you use [Visual Studio Code](https://code.visualstudio.com)) and add the following text to the file: